tummala-manasa/chatlog/README.md

 ## To run server, I have user json-server for mocking the API

-1. cd chatlog-server
-2. npm install -g json-server
+1. npm install -g json-server
-3. json-server --watch db.json --port 3001
+2. json-server --watch server/db.json --port 3001
-4. Serve APIs are available at "http://localhost:3001/members" and "http://localhost:3001/messages"
+3. Serve APIs are available at "http://localhost:3001/members" and "http://localhost:3001/messages"

 ## To run client, I have used Create-React-App

-1. cd chatlog-client
-2. npm install
+1. npm install
-3. npm start
+2. npm start
-4. Open http://localhost:3000/ to see the changes
+3. Open http://localhost:3000/ to see the changes

 ## Features